 Aid and Growth: What Does the Cross-Country Evidence Really Show?

-We examine the effects of aid on growth--in cross-sectional and panel data--after correcting for the bias that aid typically goes to poorer countries, or to countries after poor performance.
-Even after thiscorrection, we find little robust evidence of a positive (or negative) relationship between aid inflows into a country and its economic growth.
+We examine the effects of aid on growth in cross-sectional and panel data—after correcting for the possible bias that poorer (or stronger) growth may draw aid contributions to recipient countries.
+Even after this correction, we find little robust evidence of a positive (or negative) relationship between aid inflows into a country and its economic growth.
 We also find no evidence that aid works better in better policy or geographical environments, or that certain forms of aid work better than others.
-Our findings, which relate to the past, do not imply that aid cannot be beneficial in the future.
-But theydo suggest that for aid to be effective in the future, the aid apparatus will have to be rethought.
-Our findings raise the question: what aspects of aid offset what ought to be the indisputable growth enhancing effects of resource transfers?
-Thus, our findings support efforts under way at national and international levels to understand and improve aid effectiveness.
+Our findings suggest that for aid to be effective in the future, the aid apparatus will have to be rethought.